 SQL> create directory RMAN_LOCAL_DIR as '/demodw1/rman/DEMODW';

 SQL> alter database backup controlfile to '+RECO/DEMODW/rman/sqlplus_controlfile_backup';

 -rw-r----- 1 oracle oinstall 177946624 May 30 16:51 sqlplus_controlfile_backup

-Nothing too ground breaking, but I thought this was strange and another reason why ADR should be on shared storage for RAC environments.
+This is nothing too ground breaking, but I thought it was strange and provided another reason why ADR should be on shared storage for RAC environments.

 Interested in working with Andy?
 Schedule a tech call.